 A Breckenridge classic on the south end of Main Street.
 The Blue Moose is just a simple breakfast spot – you won’t find any mind blowing iterations on huevos rancheros or eggs benedict with crab on top here.
-As a matter of fact, you won't even find a credit card machine, so bring cash to pay for your meal.
-But sometimes you just need a good strong cup of coffee and some pancakes before your day on the hill, and this is the place to get it.
+But sometimes you just need a good strong cup of coffee and some pancakes before your day on the hill, and this is the place to get them.

-When you like a little more variety in your donut offerings, Daylight is where you want to be.
+When you’d like a little more variety in your donut offerings, Daylight is where you want to be.
 They offer a full slate of breakfast options too, but we don’t suggest you dive too deep into that part of the menu.
-Here you want to stick to the donuts and these amazing little things they call sausage rolls.
-You want sausage rolls.
+Here you want to stick to the donuts and the amazing little things they call sausage rolls.

-The only times we've seen no at line Crepes A La Cart are when it’s closed or below zero, and that should tell you something about this little place on Main Street.
+The only times we haven’t seen a line at Crepes A La Cart are when it’s closed or below zero, and that should tell you something about this little place on Main Street.
 The crepes are really good, and they come neatly packaged in a cardboard sleeve.
 You won’t even have to take your gloves off.
 And that’s a good thing because you’re probably going to be eating this as you walk down the street, or at one of their tables outside.

-Nothing says Colorado like a bison burger with green chile on it, and you can get exactly that here at Empire Burger.
-Located on Main Street in one of those little mall things where they also sell those “Mountain Dude” t-shirts, Empire has a great selection of beer, burgers, and bar food to feed your inner...dude.
+Nothing says Colorado like a bison burger with green chile on it, and you can get exactly that at Empire Burger.
+Located on Main Street in one of those little mall things where they also sell those “Mountain Dude” t-shirts, Empire has a great selection of beer, burgers, and bar food.

 Another Breckenridge staple, Mi Casa is the place you go for stiff margaritas and Mexican food.
-Their après-ski happy hour lasts from 3 p.m. to 6 p.m., and includes $1 tacos and $2 Tecates.
+Their après-ski Happy Hour lasts from 3-6pm, and includes $5 for three tacos and $3 Tecates.
 You know what to do.

 Ok, so you’re exhausted and you don’t feel like sitting in a restaurant or dropping the money to feed your entire crew at Modis.
-Time for takeout from Giampietro.
+Time for take-out from Giampietro.
 This popular pizza spot does the basics right.
-Call ahead and then head down to pick it up, and you should be back with hot pies within 30 minutes.
+Call ahead, then head down to pick it up and you should be back with hot pies within 30 minutes.
 Giampietro is also a decent move for lunch, but know that the restaurant itself is always crowded.